awake-sh/recruitement-exercise/README.md

 # Proxistore exercise

-As frontend developer/designer, you should be able to create HTML/CSS pages and integrate some dynamic data thanks to Javascript.
+As frontend developer / designer, you should be able to create HTML/CSS pages and integrate some dynamic data thanks to Javascript.
 As an exercise we ask to reinvent two pages which exist in our application:

 - Campaign listing,
 - Campaign details.